gamblevore/PicoMsg/README.md

 Other useful utils are: `PicoClose` (in case you want to close the comms from multiple points in your app), `PicoStillSending` (in case you want to give your app a chance to still send more data.), `PicoSay` is very informative and can help debug things.

 `PicoConfig` is useful to configure things about PicoMsg, such as the timeout-value, maximum unread-message queue size, and some variables used to improve (or disable) error-reporting to stdout.

+...

+Pico also has some functions to manage sub-processes, like killing them, finding their exit-codes, and other things.
+All documentation is in `PicoMsg.h`

 [Sponsor PicoMsg if you want to support this software.](https://github.com/sponsors/gamblevore)